 Rich Denyer-Bewick: Managing Director

 Since joining the organisation in 2015, Rich has led our hugely successful National Lottery–funded ‘Deep Dive’ projects in Gwynedd, Plymouth, the Highlands, and Brighton & Hove, securing funding and sustainable partnerships.
 He is now responsible for overall operations and our collaboration with the One Digital partnership.
 A keen tech and systems change advocate, Rich brings over 14 years of local government experience, including senior management of integrated health and social care services, homelessness and housing.
 Rich has first-hand experience of client-side digital inclusion and transformation projects.
 Part‐time kung fu master.

 Helen Dobson: Partnership & Development Director

 Helen joined Citizens Online to oversee our National Lottery–funded Switch projects and brings over 19 years of partnership management and project delivery experience.
 Helen’s digital training started in 1998 when working for a creative start‐up and she has since managed a vast range of digital projects for many clients, including international businesses and public sector organisations.
-Passionate about social equality, she moved to work in the charitable sector in 2013, forming cross-sector partnerships to address lack of digital skills and increase diversity in creative industries.
+Passionate about social justice, she moved to work in the charitable sector in 2013, forming cross-sector partnerships to address lack of digital skills and increase diversity in creative industries.
 Likes a gig.

 James Beecher: Research and Development Manager